Introduction to SAFE

 Step 3: Calculate sampling variance

-To calculate sampling variance, we’ll simply calculate the variance of this transformed cloud.
+To calculate sampling variance, we’ll simply calculate the variance of our transformed hyperparameter cloud.

 safe_vi <- var(cloud_trans)